Why India’s recent report on a fall in out-of-pocket health expenditure may not be accurate

 Out-of-pocket expenditure estimates are derived from the national sample survey data released by the National Statistical Office earlier known as the National Sample Survey Organization.
 National Statistical Office has been engaged in conducting socio-economic and institutional surveys every year to provide the information required for planning developmental policies in India.

 Surveys in certain years are devoted to healthcare consumption that provides information on the level of utilisation of healthcare services as well as household out-of-the-pocket expenditure.
-These National Statistical Office surveys are the major source of data for the preparation of the National Health Authority estimates of out-of-pocket expenditure in India.
+These National Statistical Office surveys are the major source of data for the preparation of the National Health Accounts estimates of out-of-pocket expenditure in India.

 Incorrect estimations